• Skip to primary navigation

 • Yogurt (no granola or fruit chunks in it)

-• Skinless chicken, turkey or fish
+• Skinless chicken, turkey, or fish

 • Cottage cheese

-• White bread or toast without butter
+• White bread or white toast without butter

 • Plain tofu

-At 1 pm
+At 1:00 pm

-• Mix 8.3 oz MiraLAX® in the 64 oz of liquid (e.g. Gatorade®, Propel®, smartwater®, etc.) and refrigerate.
+• Mix 1st 8.3 oz MiraLAX® in the 64 oz of liquid (e.g. Gatorade®, Propel®, smartwater®, etc.) and refrigerate.
+(TIP: it is best tolerated cold!)

 • Drink 8 ounces of the MiraLAX® mixture every 10 to 20 minutes until you have finished the entire 64 ounces.

-The Day Before Your Colonoscopy
+The Day Of Your Colonoscopy

 • Drink 8 ounces of the MiraLAX® mixture every 10 to 20 minutes until you have finished the entire 64 ounces.

-• Once you have finished, take two simethicone (Gas-X®) tablets.
+• Take two simethicone (Gas-X®) anti-gas tablets.

 • Review Colonoscopy preparation tips below to determine if you are ready for your colonoscopy.